-Sorry.
+I am sorry.
 The commission must put forward three unless it thinks no one else is suitable.
 The point I am making is that we are creating a complete curtain of ignorance behind which the Government is to operate.
-We are creating a situation whereby if the judicial appointments commission's first and second preference - and it alone will know this - have been overlooked in favour of its third preference, it will have to decide the next time around, given that the Government was not particularly interested in the candidates the last time, whether to just drop A and B in future or whether to stick with A and B and add D to the list and see what the Government decides.
+We are creating a situation whereby if the judicial appointments commission's first and second preference - it alone will know this - have been overlooked in favour of its third preference, it will have to decide the next time around, given that the Government was not particularly interested in the candidates the last time, whether to just drop A and B in future or whether to stick with A and B and add D to the list and see what the Government decides.
 If D gets-----

 What about C?

 C has already got the job in this scenario.
 If D is added to the list and is appointed, does the commission get the message that A and B are not going to get the job?
 Is that the way this is proposed to work?
-Does the message finally sink home in the office of the judicial appointments commission that A and B really are not favoured by the Government so it should not bother short-listing them any more?
+Does the message finally sink home in the office of the judicial appointments commission that as A and B really are not favoured by the Government, it should not bother short-listing them any more?
 The Government has twice ignored them and gone for the third person on the list.
 Will this actually improve the quality of the Judiciary?
 I do not think it will.

 I do not want to be prolix.
-The three amendments we are dealing with are efforts to create some means for the Government to operate in the circumstance in which it does not agree with and is unhappy with the shortlist and some means for the Government to know what the real situation is in the judicial appointments commission.
+The three amendments we are dealing with are efforts to create some means for the Government to operate in the circumstance in which it does not agree with and is unhappy with the short list and some means for the Government to know what the real situation is in the judicial appointments commission.
 The Government will wonder why a certain perfectly good judge has never featured in a shortlist coming to it.
 It will not be able to ask anyone about the matter.
 Let us be clear about that.
-That is what this Bill says.
-One may not ask the commission why so and so is not getting appointed because the only person who will be available to answer that question is the Attorney General, who is bound by confidentiality as to why this perfectly eminent judge just never seems to make the grade and be put on a shortlist.
+That is what the Bill states.
+One may not ask the commission why so and so is not getting appointed because the only person who will be available to answer that question is the Attorney General, who is bound by confidentiality as to why this perfectly eminent judge just never seems to make the grade and be put on a short list.
 This is a seriously defective proposal.
 When discussing a later amendment we will come to the whole business of whether people who never make it, first, will really be told they are not making it and, second, will be given what the Minister referred to, which I do not think is provided anywhere in the Bill, that is, feedback as to why they did make it, yet the Attorney General will not be given the right to tell the Government the feedback on such a person.
 I do not accept any of this.
 It is all deeply misconceived and will just produce a worse Judiciary.

-Finally, Senator Norris thought I was a bit elitist in saying this is not just a job.
+Senator Norris thought I was a bit elitist in saying this is not just a job.
 One member of the Judiciary actually said it is only a job, and that member of the Judiciary was politely corrected by the Court of Appeal.
 It is a constitutional office.
 This is not just filling a job-----

 It is also a job.

 There is job of work to be done, but it is more than that.
-It is a constitutional office, and one cannot just apply ordinary employment criteria to it because of this.
+It is a constitutional office and one cannot just apply ordinary employment criteria to it because of this.
 One cannot ask the Government to regard it as equivalent to the appointment of someone as manager of Aer Lingus or something like that.

 It is not like that.
-One cannot say that there should be a level playing pitch or there should be transparency.
-One cannot say that we can farm out a preliminary evaluation of these people to experts.
+One cannot say there should be a level playing pitch or there should be transparency.
+One cannot say we can farm out a preliminary evaluation of these people to experts.
 That is not possible in the case of a constitutional law, nor is it desirable, and it is going to produce worse judges.

 I was thinking the same thing as Senator Norris.

 I am fully in favour of elitism because elite simply means the best.
 Why on earth should we not have the best?
 I want the best in the Judiciary and in government.
 We have the best in the Trinity constituency but I cannot speak for everybody else.
 I have nothing whatsoever against the elite.
 There is a popular, or populist, political correctness whereby somebody cannot say they are in favour of an elite.
 I have no problem with a dustman being Taoiseach if he shows the qualities for being Taoiseach, but if he does not, and he is just an ordinary gobdaw, why would I want him as Taoiseach of the country?
-Of course we should have elite and the best people in the top jobs.
+Of course, we should have elite and the best people in the top jobs.
 I am strongly in favour of the elite.